MicheleTobias/ava-clusters/README.md

 Using the UC Davis AVA dataset alongside datasets defining environmental characteristics such as soils, climate, and elevation, we seek to understand how the characteristics present within the AVA boundaries are similar to each other using a hierarchical clustering process.

+AVAs are supposed to be based on the climate, geology, soils, physical features (such as topography), and elevation (Bureau of Alcohol, Tobacco & Firearms 1980).

 |<img src="images/cluster_example_2022-04-20.jpg" alt="An example of results of a cluster analysis of AVA boundaries using climate variables" width = 60%>|
 |:--|
 |An example of results of a cluster analysis of AVA boundaries using climate variables, using 6 clusters.|